WKJM: History

 By the early 1990s, despite the simulcasting, WPLZ was unable to regain its lead over WCDX.
 Paco-John attempted to expand its holdings by attempting to purchase WMYK in Norfolk, then later WGH-AM/FM.
 In both cases, the company was unable to secure financing for the purchases and the sales were cancelled.
 Paco-John later went into bankruptcy and the stations were put under control of a trustee named Charles Giddens.

-Both of the 99.3 stations were sold (the 99.3 frequency in Fredericksburg is now rhythmic WVBX), and in May 1992, WCDX's owner Sinclair Telecable ended up purchasing WPLZ and its AM sister station, which by this time had become gospel WGCV (it is now sports-formatted WTPS), moving the studio's and offices out of Petersburg to their current location on Emerywood Parkway in Richmond.
+Both of the 99.3 stations were sold (the 99.3 frequency in Fredericksburg is now rhythmic WVBX), and in May 1992, WCDX's owner Sinclair Telecable ended up purchasing WPLZ and its AM sister station, which by this time had become gospel WGCV (it is now classic Hip Hop-formatted WDCJ), moving the studio's and offices out of Petersburg to their current location on Emerywood Parkway in Richmond.
 At first, WPLZ's format was adjusted to urban AC, but in December 1998, it switched to urban oldies as "Magic 99 FM".
 By the end of the 1990s, Radio One had purchased not only WPLZ and WGCV, but also WCDX, WJRV, WARV, and WKJS.

 In March 2001, Radio One moved WPLZ and its urban oldies format to 105.7, while simulcasting with 99.3.
 A month later, a gospel format debuted on 99.3 as WPZE.
 Getting advance warning of a format flip to urban getting ready to happen on Clear Channel's WRCL, on June 9, 2001, Radio One flipped 99.3 to urban as WRHH, "Hot 99.3", just one day ahead of the 106.5 format flip.
 On December 3, 2003, 99.3 switched back to a gospel format as WPZZ, "Praise 99.3".

-On November 18, 2004, the "Praise" format moved to 104.7 FM, with 99.3 joining in a simulcast with 105.7 FM and adopted an urban AC format as "Kiss FM."
+On November 18, 2004, the "Praise" format moved to 104.7 FM, with 99.3 joining in a simulcast with 105.7 FM and adopted an urban AC format as "Kiss FM".

+WKJM-HD2

+WKJM-HD2 broadcasts a simulcast of its sister station WCDX on its HD2 sub channel.
+The simulcast began on November 17, 2015.
+This also feeds an FM Translator at 104.1 FM (W281AW).
+This extends the range of WCDX to the Petersburg area.